Lindhurst Wind Farm

 Onshore-Sites in Great Britain

-Lindhurst Wind Farm, located just south of Mansfield in Nottinghamshire, started generating green energy in September 2010.
+Lindhurst Wind Farm is located just south of Mansfield in Nottinghamshire.
+It started generating clean, green energy in September 2010.
 The wind farm is made up of five turbines and is capable of generating more than nine megawatts of renewable electricity.

-The wind farm was officially opened in November 2010 at a small ceremony attended by Nottingham school children and RWE npower renewables’ Managing Director, Julia Lynch Williams.
+The wind farm was officially opened in November 2010 at a small ceremony attended by Nottingham school children.

 Working with the community

-As a good neighbour, and responsible developer, we are also working closely with local communities around the wind farm through its community benefit fund.
-It has established a Lindhurst Wind Farm community benefits package of £10,000 per year, index linked to inflation.
-This will be available throughout the life of the wind farm, to support local community projects.
+As a good neighbour, and responsible developer, we continue to support the local communities around the wind farm through the provision of an annual community fund.
+Starting at £10,000 per annum, the Lindhurst Wind Farm Community Fund is index linked in line with inflation and will be available throughout the life of the wind farm.

 The fund is managed by Nottinghamshire Community Foundation and details of how and when to apply for funding can be found by visiting: www.nottscf.org.uk